Dorothy Lyman

-Dorothy Lyman is an American television actress, director, and producer.
-She is most known for her work as Gwen Frame on Another World, on All My Children as Opal Sue Gardner, as Rebecca Whitmore on Generations, and on the sitcom Mama's Family as Naomi Harper.
+Dorothy Lyman (born April 18, 1947) is an American television actress, director, and producer.
+She is most known for her work as Gwen Frame on Another World, on All My Children as the original Opal Sue Gardner, as Rebecca Whitmore on Generations, and on the sitcom Mama's Family as Naomi Harper.

 Life and career

-Lyman was born in Minneapolis, Minnesota, to Violet E. (née Brightwell) and Hector H. Lyman, who was a stockbroker.
+Lyman was born on April 18, 1947, in Minneapolis, Minnesota, to Violet E. (née Brightwell) and Hector H. Lyman, who was a stockbroker.
 She is Protestant.
-Jill Larson, who succeeded her in the role of Opal on All My Children, and she attended the same high school.
+Jill Larson, who succeeded Lyman in the role of Opal on All My Children, and she attended Washburn High School in Minneapolis.
 She debuted on her first soap opera, A World Apart, as flower child Julie Stark in 1971.
-Several years later, Dorothy appeared as Elly Jo Jamison, an evil relation of wealthy Orin Hillyer's, on The Edge of Night.
+Several years later, Dorothy appeared as Elly Jo Jamison, an evil relation of wealthy Orin Hillyer's, (1972-1973) on The Edge of Night, and as architect Gwen Parrish Frame (1976–1980, 1989) on Another World.